Let me guess…

 You try to stop your mind wandering off.
 You try to stop being distracted by your long to-do-list.
 And you try to write, but you feel like everything you do manage to jot down is… well… terrible.

 You know you have to keep going, but how?
 How do you overcome writer’s block and get back into your writing groove?

 You need to have some fun.

 Not take a break, not go for walk, not get some sleep.
 All of that is fine and good for a simple case of boredom, but the real cause of writer’s block is you’re holding on too tight.

 You need to loosen up and go a little crazy.
 You need to let the goofy side of you out for a little while and get your creative juices flowing again.

 How to Overcome Writer’s Block Once & For All

-Here are 27 refreshingly original ways for overcoming writer’s block (plus 3 bonus tips provided by our editor).
+Here are 27 refreshingly original ways for overcoming writer’s block (plus 3 bonus tips provided by Smart Blogger’s Editor-in-Chief).